T3Voila/templavoilaplus/Documentation/SiteDevelopersManual/PageUserTsconfigReference/Index.rst

          string

    Description
-         Defines the position of a toolbar within the TemplaVoila Page Module.
+         Defines the position of a toolbar within the TemplaVoilà!
+Plus Page Module.
          Possible values:  *toptabs, toprows, left*

          ***toptabs*** generates a toolbar on top of the page module's content